Be Prepared for Hurricane Season!

 It was a feeling of camaraderie.
 No one was panicking, no pushing and shoving to get to the front of the line.

-We were all there for the same reason—to protect our homes and families and to be prepared for Hurricane Frances (and Jeanne, as it turned out).
+We were all there for the same reason—to protect our homes and families and to be prepared for Hurricane Frances (and Jeanne, as it turned out, a few weeks later).

 Check out our photos of what remained after the twin hurricanes.